 Weight Gain

-Some alcohol rehab patients struggle with weight gain, another physical problem.
-Alcohol has a lot of calories and can also change your hunger and metabolism.
-People who stop drinking may feel hungry and want more sweet or fatty foods.
-Some drugs used to treat alcohol withdrawal or abuse can also cause people to gain weight.
+One who stops drinking may feel hungry and want more sweet or fatty foods.
+Some drugs used to treat alcohol withdrawal or abuse can also cause you to gain weight.

-Even though it can be hard to get rid of alcohol from your body, it is often the emotional problem that causes the most trouble for many people.
+Even though it can be hard to get rid of alcohol from your body, it is often the emotional problem that causes the most trouble for many.
 Those who complete drug and alcohol rehab and stay sober for three months have a 30% success rate.

 Depression

-In my experience, I’ve found that the emotional challenges of alcohol rehab can be the most daunting.
-I recall a patient I worked with who struggled with depression, and their story serves as a powerful reminder of the emotional toll addiction can take.
+In my experience, I’ve found that the emotional challenge for rehabilitation can be the most daunting for my patients.
+I recall a patient I worked with who struggled with depression, and the story serves as a powerful reminder of the emotional toll addiction can take.

 Alcohol can worsen sadness because it changes brain work, lowers serotonin levels, and makes it harder to deal with stress.
-Depression can also lead to a return because some people drink to forget about how they feel.
+Depression can also lead to a return because you may drink to forget about how it feels.

 Anxiety

-Anxiety is a normal feeling that everyone has now and then.
-It can help us prepare for hard times and warn us of possible risks.
+Anxiety is a normal feeling that you have now and then.
+It can help you prepare for hard times and warn you of possible risks.
 But when anxiety is too much, stays for a long time, and makes no sense, it can get in the way of everyday life and health.

 Alcohol rehab mental health issues include some of the most common mental health problems worldwide, often happening simultaneously with alcoholism.